New Taipei City

 People have lived along the Tamsui River in what is now New Taipei City (NTPC) for 5,000 years, yet the city is less than 20 years old.
-It was created in 2010 from the county surrounding Taiwan’s capital city of Taipei, and its founding Mayor Eric Chu set out to transform a loose collection of suburban cities and rural land into a unified metropolis.
+It was created in 2010 from 29 administrative districts surrounding Taipei to form a city of more than 4 million residents ringed by majestic mountains and interlaced with two main rivers and six streams.

-NTPC had been shaped by its relationship with Taipei: it was a residential district and location for traditional and often highly polluting industries, and its transport network was oriented to move people and goods into and out of the capital.
-Many of those industries, like ceramics and glass-making, had been under severe competitive pressure for decades from China and lower-cost countries.
-NTPC faced the need to develop a knowledge-based economy to power its future.
+The region that became NTPC has long been shaped by its relationship with the nation’s capital.
+The districts included residential areas, and its transport network was oriented to move people and goods into and out of Taipei.
+It was also home to traditional and often highly polluting industries.
+Many of them, like ceramics and glass-making, had faced severe competitive pressure from lower-cost countries for decades.
+While striving to transform individual districts into a unified metropolis, NTPC also faced the need to develop a knowledge-based, technology-centric economy to power its future.

-Massive investment went into high-speed roads and rails to unite the doughnut-shaped city, but the real focus has been on broadband.
+Massive investment went into high-speed roads and rails to unite the doughnut-shaped city, but the real focus has been on connectivity.
 Partnering with the private sector, NTPC has boosted network deployment and promoted cloud-based services for government and business.
-The household penetration rate is at 91% with 87% on 100 Mbps service.
-With education the single largest budget line, NTPC has connected more than 300 schools, put tablets and computers into classrooms and retrained teaching staffs.
-Taking advantage of the density of convenience stores, NTPC has facilitated the installation of more than 10,000 Wi-Fi hotspots.
+Carriers now provide broadband with a minimum 100 Mbps to 95% of premises with an adoption rate of 93%.

 Knowledge Drives Growth